-Change your primary domain
+Alternatives to changing your primary domain

 To change your users' account names to the new domain, add the domain as a separate domain.
 Then move users from their current domain to the new domain.
 After that, users can sign in to their services using an account name at the new domain.
 They get an email address at the new domain (and no longer have their old email address).
-And they can otherwise use the new account name just like they did their old one.
+They can otherwise use the new account name just like they did their old one.

 To get started, see Add users from another domain.

 The easiest way to create web addresses at the new domain, such as mail.newdomain.com, or to host your business website built in Google Sites at the new domain, (such as www.newdomain.com) is to add a secondary domain then Customize a G Suite service address.

 Reseller accounts, domains purchased through a Google partner, or accounts with Chrome or Mobile Device Management licenses cannot use either the Admin console or the Directory API to change primary domains.